er-hiba/Learn2Code/README.md

 ## Projects Included

-### Compare_Signs
-``Description`` This program determines whether two numbers entered by the user have the same sign, opposite signs, or if one of them is zero.

-``Files`` The file that contains the code for this project is compare_signs.py
-You can find it in the directory Compare_Signs

-### Swap_By_Sign
-``Description`` This program swaps the values of two numbers entered by the user if they have the same sign; otherwise, it places the sum of the two in the first number and their product in the second.

-``Files`` The file that contains the code for this project is swap_by_sign.py You can find it in the directory Swap_By_Sign

 ### Copy_Bill
 ``Description`` This program calculates the cost of photocopies, and displays the total bill in Moroccan Dirhams (MAD).
 It calculates the cost according to the following rules:
 - If the number of copies is 10 or less, each copy costs 0.30 MAD.